-Some Cautions About Today's Talk/Topic
+Some Cautions About Our First Topic Today

 - As you likely already know, there's a LOT of hype associated with cloud computing.
 I'm sorry about that (but I can't fix that) - Cloud computing is a huge topic.
 It encompasses diverse models and technologies, even though users and the trade press tend to lump them under a common name.
-Covering all potential security issues in 20 minutes is simply impossible. - For that matter, please note that we're still discovering many of the security issues which will challenge cloud computing! - Why?
+Covering all potential security issues in part of one session is impossible. - For that matter, please note that we're still discovering many of the security issues which will challenge cloud computing! - Why?
 In part, that's because cloud computing is still a work-in-progress.
 Because it is rapidly evolving, what I tell today you may quickly become irrelevant or obsolete. - Nonetheless, there's so much thrust behind cloud computing that we simply don't have the option of sitting back and waiting to understand address cloud computing security issues.